andrew-pete/Hockey-D3-Tutorial/README.md

 ### Purpose

 #### Is D3.js right for me?
 Now, it is important to not get ahead of ourselves.
 D3 is not for the faint of heart.
 If your project is primarily research-oriented, and you are simply using visualizations as a supplement (testing or the like), perhaps D3 is not best for that project.
 It comes with no built-in plots.
-You are far better off going to your room and crying whilst listening to Sufjan Stevens than trying to build a 3D scatter plotto analyze your spectral clustering algorithm with D3 .
+You are far better off going to your room and crying whilst listening to Sufjan Stevens than trying to build a 3D scatter plot to analyze your spectral clustering with D3 .

 However, if you want a single _robust_ framework that can be used to build completely customizable geographic visualizations, scatter plots, networks, etc...
 AND be easily integrated with any website or app, D3 may be the way to go.